bpcvdhelm/Kubespray-4RPI4/README.md

 - edit the ~/.kube/config file and change 127.0.0.1 to the Wifi IP address of node1.
 - test with the command kubectl get nodes -owide

+## Handy commands
+- elasticpwd.sh
+  - Print the elastic password, you'll need it to login to Kibana with the elastic user.
+- restart.sh
+  - Restart the Pi's.
+- shutdown.sh
+    - Shutdown the Pi's.
+You'll still need to unplug them after that ;-).
+- token.sh
+  - Print the kubernetes-dashboard token.
+You'll need this to watch the dashboard.

 ## Todo
 - Implement ssh key gen and copy wihtin ansible